CurtisNewbie/redis-notes/The-Little-Redis-Book-Notes.md

 ## 2.5 Sorted Sets

-The sets that are sorted based on an assigned score, and these scores must be explicitly given.
-Values are ordered, so we can get the max, min, values within range.
+Sorted sets are sorted based on an assigned score, and these scores must be explicitly assigned.
+Since values are ordered, we can get the max, min, or sub-set of values within range.

 ### 2.5.1 zadd